C-EO/umbrel/README.md

 - **Raspberry Pi 5:** boot from an NVMe or USB drive rather than a microSD card.
 - **Virtual machines:** Proxmox, VirtualBox, VMware, or anything else that supports EFI boot.

 A few features depend on your hardware.
 Storage Manager and FailSafe need two or more internal NVMe or SATA drives, and GPU acceleration needs an NVIDIA, AMD, or Intel GPU on an Intel or AMD machine.
-Everything else works everywhere.

 ### Download and install